 As of 2018, PTA broadened its panel contract of suppliers for shelters, and is now able to provide bus shelters that can be installed at this location that meets the DSAPT requirements.

-The proposed bus shelter is JSG Mini shelter, (refer to attached JSG Mini Shelter image).
+The proposed bus shelter is JSG Mini shelter with perforated metal back and sides protection from the weather and allow passive surveillance , (refer to attached JSG Mini Shelter image).
 PTA has agreed to fund 50% of the supply and installation cost if the Town funds the remaining 50%.
 The total cost for supply and installation of shelter is \$7,810, with the cost to the Town will being \$3,905.